adekolej/Analyses/README.md

-A Program designed for extracting stock data using the Yahoo!
+A Program designed for extracting stock data using Yahoo!
 Finance API, matplotlib and Pandas.